10 lessons I learned the hard way as a software engineer

 Set a goal to write at least one unit test for every new function, feature, bug you create.

-8. Learn the business side of things.
+8. Learn the business side.

 Example: